-- Appropriates \$132.2 million from the Air Pollution Control Fund for the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP) from a recent legal settlement with Hino Motors. - Defers trailer bill language extending the Cap and Trade program. - Rejects without prejudice a proposal to convert 3 limited-term positions to permanent, costing in \$666,000 Greenhouse Gas Reduction Fund starting in 2026-27 and ongoing to fulfill statutorily required duties related to the California Climate Investments programs. - Approves positions and funding for the Zero-Emission Airport Shuttle Regulations and rejects without prejudice positions and funding for the Advanced Clean Fleets regulation from the Air Pollution Control Fund. - Authorizes 8 new attorney positions, costing \$1.89 million annually ongoing from the Air Pollution Control Fund to defend California's environmental laws and programs that advance the state's climate, water, public health and overall environmental priorities in response to increased federal legal challenges. - Reappropriates 17 prior appropriations including, \$105 million for methane satellites and technical assistance from Greenhouse Gas Reduction Fund from the 2022 Budget Act to be available for encumbrance or expenditure until June 30, 2029, \$58 million from Greenhouse Gas Reduction Fund for advanced technology and demonstration projects, and others. - Adopts placeholder trailer bill language to authorize the establishment of reasonable fees to cover the regulatory costs to implement the Transport Refrigeration Unit Regulation and the Commercial Harbor Craft Regulation. - Provides \$1 million in 2025-26 and \$2 million ongoing beginning in 2026-27 from the Cost of Implementation Account for the Western Climate Initiative (WCI, Inc.) to help support the Cap-and-Trade program.
+- Appropriates \$1 million for South Coast Air Quality Management District for mobile air monitoring systems. - Adopts trailer bill language to expand existing law, that encourages the Air Resources Board to use existing transportation equity funds to ensure that district based Clean Cars For All programs can serve pending applications, by including funds from the Budget Acts of 2021 and 2022. - Repeals provisional language from the Budget Act of 2022 directing a minimum of \$125 million to statewide transportation equity programs to give the Board more flexibility in awarding these funds. - Appropriates \$132.2 million from the Air Pollution Control Fund for the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP) from a recent legal settlement with Hino Motors. - Defers trailer bill language extending the Cap and Trade program. - Rejects without prejudice a proposal to convert 3 limited-term positions to permanent, costing in \$666,000 Greenhouse Gas Reduction Fund starting in 2026-27 and ongoing to fulfill statutorily required duties related to the California Climate Investments programs. - Approves positions and funding for the Zero-Emission Airport Shuttle Regulations and rejects without prejudice positions and funding for the Advanced Clean Fleets regulation from the Air Pollution Control Fund. - Authorizes 8 new attorney positions, costing \$1.89 million annually ongoing from the Air Pollution Control Fund to defend California's environmental laws and programs that advance the state's climate, water, public health and overall environmental priorities in response to increased federal legal challenges. - Reappropriates 17 prior appropriations including, \$105 million for methane satellites and technical assistance from Greenhouse Gas Reduction Fund from the 2022 Budget Act to be available for encumbrance or expenditure until June 30, 2029, \$58 million from Greenhouse Gas Reduction Fund for advanced technology and demonstration projects, and others. - Defers trailer bill language to authorize the establishment of reasonable fees to cover the regulatory costs to implement the Transport Refrigeration Unit Regulation and the Commercial Harbor Craft Regulation.

-- Provides position authority to convert 25 positions from limited-term to permanent to implement various incentive programs.
-The funding comes from the administrative set aside for each incentive program. - Provides \$2.3 million annually in 2025-26 and 2026-27 from the Air Pollution Control Fund for ten limited term positions to complete the regulatory process to authorize the use of motor vehicle fuels with up to 15 percent ethanol blending (E15). - Funds \$2.2 million in 2025-26 and \$4.3 million ongoing beginning in 2026-27 from the Cost of Implementation Account (COIA) for 18 positions to implement SB 905, Chapter 359, Statutes of 2022. - Rejects without prejudice, \$3.5 million from the Air Pollution Control Fund (APCF) for 17.0 permanent staff positions to support policy implementation and enforcement to meet the statutory requirements outlined in the newly adopted Zero-Emission Forklift Regulation (Cal.
+- Provides \$1 million in 2025-26 and \$2 million ongoing beginning in 2026-27 from the Cost of Implementation Account for the Western Climate Initiative (WCI, Inc.) to help support the Cap-and-Trade program. - Provides position authority to convert 25 positions from limited-term to permanent to implement various incentive programs.
+The funding comes from the administrative set aside for each incentive program. - Provides \$2.3 million ongoing from the Air Pollution Control Fund for ten limited term positions to complete the regulatory process to authorize the use of motor vehicle fuels with up to 15 percent ethanol blending (E15). - Funds \$2.2 million in 2025-26 and \$4.3 million ongoing beginning in 2026-27 from the Cost of Implementation Account (COIA) for 18 positions to implement SB 905, Chapter 359, Statutes of 2022. - Rejects without prejudice, \$3.5 million from the Air Pollution Control Fund (APCF) for 17.0 permanent staff positions to support policy implementation and enforcement to meet the statutory requirements outlined in the newly adopted Zero-Emission Forklift Regulation (Cal.
 Code Regs, title 13, § 3000-3011 et seq.). - Authorizes \$8 million ongoing from the Certification and Compliance Fund to support and maintain the mobile source laboratory, which is key to investigating manufacturers violating emissions standards.
 Also adopts trailer bill language to specify deficiency fines and fees are a part of the certification, audit, and compliance programs regulating motor vehicle manufacturers. - Approves \$439,000 in 2025-26 and \$840,000 ongoing beginning in 2026-27 from various funds for information technology (IT) procurement, contracting, business technology management, and contact management units.